 For examples, see: Unix Command Guide.

-EWS has three color printers available for use:
+EWS has four color printers available for general use:

-When printing to the color printer it is important to know that printing one color page is equal to printing four (4) black and white pages on another EWS printer.
+When printing to the color printer it is important to remember that printing one page on a color print is equal to printing four (4) black and white pages on another EWS printer.

 To find out how much of your quota you have used, visit the MY.ENGR Print Queue Web Tool